Custom Search

 Also called Kirchhoff's first law, Kirchhoff's point rule, Kirchhoff's junction rule (or nodal rule) or Kirchhoff's first rule.

-At any junction in an electric circuit the total current flowing towards the junction is equal to the total current flowing away from the junction.
+At any junction in an electric circuit the total current flowing towards the junction or node is equal to the total current flowing away from the junction.

 Kirchhoff's Current Law can be expressed as